nitinkc/nitinkc.github.io/static/java_revisions.md

 Queues print in an [a, b, c] format from front to back
 {% gist /nitinkc/9a3b529f8bad45a05ba20405bc975411 %}

-### HASHMAP (IMPLEMENTATION OF HASHTABLE)
+### Heaps (Priority Queues in Java)
+Heaps are represented using Priority Queue.
+It gives O(1) seek time.A priority queue does not permit null elements.The elements of the priority queue are ordered according to their natural ordering, or by a Comparator provided at queue construction time.
+It gives O(1) seek time.A priority queue does not permit null elements.
+ * 	add(E e) Inserts the specified element into this priority queue.
+ *  offer(E e) Inserts the specified element into this priority queue
+ *  poll() Retrieves and removes the head of this queue, or returns null if this queue is empty.
+{% gist nitinkc/c187b0ee3462c34d3e7eae3597fd01da %}

+### MAP (Not part of Collection Framework)

 There are 3 classes that implements the Map interface

- 1.)
-HashMap: this is "the map", able to store key-value pairs, and able to find the value according to the key in O(1) if the hash function is perfect/good
+ **1.)
+HashMap**: (IMPLEMENTATION OF HASHTABLE) This is "the map", able to store key-value pairs, and able to find the value according to the key in O(1) if the hash function is perfect/good
  * PROBLEM: makes no guarantee about the order of iteration

- 2.)
-TreeMap: it supports ordering --> natural ordering, compareTo() method or Comparator is important to be able to decide the order !!!
+ **2.)
+TreeMap**: it supports ordering --> natural ordering, compareTo() method or Comparator is important to be able to decide the order !!!

- 3.)
-LinkedHashMap: it contains a doubly linked list connecting all the entries in the map
+ **3.)
+LinkedHashMap**: it contains a doubly linked list connecting all the entries in the map
  * Unlike HashMap it preserves insertion-order
  * insertion order is not affected if a key is re-inserted into the map
  * IMPORTANT: they consume more memory than HashMap !!!

 {% gist nitinkc/3b434410bca596c8fbeae64a0e7c2895 %}

-### Heaps (Priority Queues in Java)
-Heaps are represented using Priority Queue.
-It gives O(1) seek time
- * 	add(E e) Inserts the specified element into this priority queue.
- *  offer(E e) Inserts the specified element into this priority queue
- *  poll() Retrieves and removes the head of this queue, or returns null if this queue is empty.
+### Binary Search Tree
+"BST": a binary tree that is either:
+* empty (null), or
+* a root node R such that:
+  1. every element of R's left subtree contains data "less than" R's data,
+  2. every element of R's right subtree contains data "greater than" R's,
+  3. R's left and right subtrees are also binary search trees.

+BSTs store their elements insorted order, which is helpfulfor searching/sorting tasks.

-{% gist nitinkc/c187b0ee3462c34d3e7eae3597fd01da %}
+{% gist /nitinkc/dbc98632abc89fb83119af50b2448300 %}

 ### The XOR Trick